 - Smudge ceremonies and Sharing Circles

-- Guest presenters and teachers sharing cultural wisdom on Drumming, Tipi, Medicine Wheel, Seven Sacred Teachings, dance, and plant medicines
+- Guest presenters and teachers sharing cultural wisdom on drumming, the tipi, the Medicine Wheel, the Seven Sacred Teachings, dance, and plant medicines

-- Afterschool cultural clubs for students from grades 4 to 8
+- Afterschool cultural clubs for students from Grades 4–8

-- Aboriginal role model/mentorships from our AAA staff for students
+- Indigenous role model/mentorships from our AAA staff for students

 - Divisional community Powwows

 - Cultural professional development for our school staff

 - Curriculum development and program planning with our schools